-Donald Trump: ‘Time Until Trumps Leaves Office’ Counter Already Up On Social Media
+Donald Trump Is The 45th POTUS — ‘Time Until Trumps Leaves Office’ Counter Already Up On Social Media

 Perhaps the most disheartening gesture done by social media is the current countdown on Facebook, entitled, “Time Until Trumps Leaves Office.”

-Materialized by Viral Thread, this counter already has nearly a half of million likes, tens of thousands of live views, and 70 thousand comments, such as, “Not sure if America will exist that long,” “Can’t wait for this to be over,” “Add four more years,” and “Buckle [u]p he will be gone before the year is over!!!
+Materialized by Viral Thread, this counter already has nearly a quarter of a million likes, tens of thousands of live views, and 70 thousand comments, such as, “Not sure if America will exist that long,” “Can’t wait for this to be over,” “Add four more years,” and “Buckle [u]p he will be gone before the year is over!!!
 He will screw up over and over and over then impeached.”

 These actions certainly do not create a country of unity.
 In fact, it creates tension and turmoil, which cannot harbor love, justice, and embrace.
 Perhaps the most interesting part of this is that Donald Trump won the election, and by nearly 80 thousand votes in key Midwest states.